-The Company's investment objective is to obtain income returns and a capital return for its shareholders by acquiring, leasing and then selling aircraft.
-The Company receives income from the leases and targets a gross distribution to the shareholders of 2.0625 pence per share per quarter (amounting to a yearly distribution of 8.25% based on the initial placing price of 100 pence per share).
-It is anticipated that income distributions will continue to be made quarterly.be made quarterly.
+The Company's investment objective is to obtain income returns and a capital return for its shareholders by acquiring, leasing and then selling a portfolio of aircraft.
+The Company receives income from the leases and targets a gross distribution to the shareholders of 4.5 pence per share per quarter.
+It is anticipated that a final income distribution will be made in October this year.